bakana808/mkdocs/docs/gamedev/godot/Making Low-res Games.md

+# Pixelization

-## Method 1: Rendering at a Low Resolution and Upscaling
+## Method 1: Rendering at a Low Resolution then Upscaling

 In this method, we display a low-resolution SubViewport and upscale it.
+This is a slightly more complicated way of achieving a "pixelization" effect, but offers a performance advantage over a pixelization post-processing effect, as we will be actually rendering the game at the lower resolution.

-In this example we will be rendering the game at 640x360 and displaying it at 1920x1080.
+In this example we will be rendering the game at 640x360 and displaying it at 1920x1080 (3x pixelization).
 This resolution was chosen since 640x360 cleanly translates to 3x3 pixels on a 1080p screen, and 2x2 pixels on a 720p screen (both common resolutions).

 Render Resolution = (640, 360)